-7. The Investment Manager
+7. The Investment Managers

-- 7.1 The ACD has appointed Evelyn Partners Investment Management LLP to provide discretionary investment management and related advisory services to the ACD pursuant to an agreement (the Investment Management Agreement).
-The Investment Manager has the authority to make investment decisions on behalf of the Company and the ACD. - 7.2 The Investment Management Agreement may be terminated on one month's written notice by the ACD or the Investment Manager.
-Notwithstanding this, the ACD may terminate the Investment Management Agreement with immediate effect if it is in the interests of the shareholders. - 7.2.1 Under the Investment Management Agreement, the ACD provides indemnities to the Investment Manager, (except in the case of any matter arising as a direct result of their fraud, negligence, default or bad faith).
-The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Management Agreement. - 7.2.2 The principal activity of the Investment Manager is providing investment management services.
+- 7.1 The ACD has appointed Ruffer LLP and Rothschild & Co Wealth Management UK Limited, to provide discretionary investment management and related advisory services to the ACD pursuant to agreements (the Investment Management Agreements).
+The Investment Managers have the authority to make investment decisions on behalf of the Company and the ACD. - 7.2 The Investment Management Agreements may be terminated on one month's (Ruffer LLP) or three months' (Rothschild & Co Wealth Management UK Limited) written notice by the ACD or the Investment Manager.
+Notwithstanding this, the ACD may terminate the Investment Management Agreement with immediate effect if it is in the interests of the shareholders.

-- 7.2.3 The Investment Manager is entitled to be paid its fees and expenses out of the property of the Company as set out in Section 33. - 7.2.4 Copies of the Investment Manager's execution policy and voting policy are available from the ACD on request. - 7.2.5 The Investment Manager is part of the same corporate group as the ACD.
+- 7.2.1 Under the Investment Management Agreements, the ACD provides indemnities to the Investment Managers, (except in the case of any matter arising as a direct result of their fraud, negligence, default or bad faith).
+The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Management Agreements. - 7.2.2 The principal business activity of Ruffer LLP is the provision of discretionary investment management services.
+The principal business activity of Rothschild & Co Wealth Management UK Limited is the provision of discretionary investment management services. - 7.2.3 The Investment Managers are entitled to be paid its fees and expenses out of the property of the Company as set out in Section 34. - 7.2.4 Copies of the Investment Managers' execution policies and voting policies are available from the ACD on request. - 7.2.5 The Investment Managers are not part of the same corporate group as the ACD.